 Return to hotel for the evening and collapse!

 Noon: Lunch at Top of the Falls, Goat Island, Niagara Falls State Park.
 This restaurant serves trendy burgers and hot dogs in a casual atmosphere with some of the best views in the world.
-Good thing there are great views, because after Maid of the Mist and Cave of the Winds, I doubt I’ll have nice hair anymore!
+The restaurant is air-conditioned, so bring a sweatshirt or sweater, especially if your clothes are still wet.

 Travel home day